HIGH BLOOD PRESSURE

 as well as

-calcium, plays an important role in regulating high blood
+calcium, play an important role in regulating high blood

 pressure.
 Try baking, roasting or